Luan-Souz/Quant_Finance/README.md

 # Quantitative Finance Algorithms

-A collection of quantitative finance algorithms implemented during the Quantitative Methods in Finance and Quantitative Portfolio Management graduate courses at Northeastern University, as part of the Master of Science in Finance program.
+A collection of quantitative finance algorithms implemented during the Quantitative Methods in Finance, Quantitative Portfolio Management, and Empirical Methods in Finance graduate courses at Northeastern University, as part of the Master of Science in Finance program.

 ---